 3. Get Professional Legal Advice

 When purchasing property abroad, it’s essential to get professional legal advice about what obligations come with living in that country and environmental issues such as earthquakes or hurricanes before making your purchase.
+Getting in touch with an overseas finance specialist, such as Simon Conn, Overseas Property Professional & Finance would be extremely beneficial as they will be able to provide you with the assistance and direction you will need for your venture.
 It may surprise you that many countries have strict rules about owning land, and some won’t allow foreigners to buy the property outright.
+Instances like this prove why hiring a finance specialist is a crucial step to take.
 You may be required to establish a company or business, so ensure you take the necessary legal advice before signing any contracts.

 4. Don’t Invest Without Reserving

 Sometimes it’s OK to invest without reserving – but only if you’re sure about the area and that comparable sales will support your purchase price.
 This can be carried out using an online tool such as Google Maps, which shows the prices of recently sold homes in specific areas.

 However, you should always make a down payment on a signing for more complex investments such as large apartment complexes and hotel developments.
 If there is no return on this investment, it could affect your judgment when making future decisions – putting your entire investment at risk.